JoseRFJuniorLLMs/Azure-AI/Azure_Cognitive_Services.md

-Microsoft Cognitive Services offers pre-built [[ML]] models for the most common uses cases.
+Microsoft Cognitive Services offers pre-built [[ML/ML]] models for the most common uses cases.
 What is Azure Cognitive Services
 ➢ Pre-build AI algorithms
 ➢ Easy to consume